-Son of Italian immigrants, Louis Silvie Zamperini was born in Olean, NY and moved to Torance, CA.
+Louis Silvie Zamperini was born January 26, 1917 to parents Anthony “Tony” Zamperini and Louise Zamperini in Olean, NY.
+The family moved to Torance, CA.

-He won a a scholarship to USC and participated in the 1936 Olympics in Berlin as a 5,000m runner and finished eight.
+Nicknamed the "Torrance Tornado", he earned a a scholarship to USC and participated in the 1936 Olympics in Berlin as a 5,000m runner and finished eight.
 Two years later in 1938, Zamperini set a national collegiate mile record which held for 15 years.
-He was nicknamed the "Torrance Tornado".

 On April 20, 1943 Zamperini flew was bombardier aboard B-24D "Super Man" 41-23938 on a mission to photograph and bomb the phosphate works on Nauru.
 Over the target, the bomber was damaged by anti-aircraft fire and A6M Zeros and several 20mm cannon shells impacted the fuselage.
 Afterwards, bomber returned to Funafuti Airfield safely and Zamperini was photographed inspecting the damage.

 On May 27, 1943 took off as bombardier aboard B-24D "Green Hornet" 41-24212 on a search mission bound for Palmyra Airfield to refuel after the search.
 Over the search area, there was cloud cover down to 1,000' and the bomber dove to 800' to effectively search.
 During the mission, the no. 1 engine experienced problems and died.
 The engineer accidentally feathered the No. 2 engine, and the bomber quickly angled to the left and crashed into the Pacific Ocean north of Palmyra.
 When this B-24 failed to arrive it was reported as Missing In Action (MIA).

 Fates of the Crew

 Only three survived the crash: Philips, Zamperini and